dburian/transformer_document_embedding/notes/datasets.md

   background."
 - [TREC Robust 04][trec-robust04] - 250 keyword-queries over 520K news articles
 - [TREC Robust 05][trec-robust05] - 50 hard queries from Robust 04 over 1M docs
-  from AQUAINT - license is needed and data must be paid for
+  from ACQUAINT - license is needed and data must be paid for
 - [SciDocs][scidocs] - scientific article similarity benchmark based on
   citations, "may be overly optimistic", not from a single domain although 70% are Comp.
 Science, tasks include citations prediction, classification by